edwardshturman/site/app/projects/dcraft.md

 <Spacer size={16} />

-Laptops in hand, half the team set out walking into different rooms to build them to-scale, while the other half of us devised implementations for the community.
+Laptops in hand, half the team set out walking around the school to build it to-scale, while the other half of us devised implementations for the community.
 This latter task would take us quite some time and iteration to get right.

-It was building [d.verify](https://youtu.be/irHC1w0K2G4) — a tool that linked students' school Google accounts with their Discord accounts in our community server — that convinced me to study computer science in university.
+It was building [d.verify](https://youtu.be/irHC1w0K2G4) — a tool that linked students' Google accounts with their profiles on our Discord server — that convinced me to study computer science in university.
 The feeling of solving a problem no one else had solved yet, and the solution being intuitive, familiar, and fun to people, was incredibly empowering.

-We knew we wouldn't be able to do a full launch, so our goal for these two weeks was to complete a first build of at least the school itself.
+We knew we wouldn't be able to do a full launch just yet, so our goal for these two weeks was to complete a first build of the school.

 Thanks to <Mention name="Jordan" avatar="/avatars/jordan.jpeg" link="https://linkedin.com/in/jordan-cen" />, <Mention name="Rohan" avatar="/avatars/rohan.jpeg" link="https://linkedin.com/in/therohankumar" />, <Mention name="Ian" avatar="/avatars/ian.jpg" link="https://iankwuan.com" />, <Mention name="Aidan C." avatar="/avatars/aidan-c.jpeg" link="https://linkedin.com/in/aidan-n-chen" />, Darius, John, and Luke, we got it done.